Moozes/hello-world/README.md

 # hello-world
 Hi ! humans

-Im MOOZES using github for the first time
+Im MOOZES using github for the first time in my life